-Definition, calculation, and tips
+Definition, formula, calculation, and tips

 When it comes to advertising and marketing, return on ad spend (ROAS) is one of, if not the, most important marketing metrics to consider when assessing your ad campaign and your advertising budget.
 And considering that most businesses are scrutinizing profit margins and each dollar spent on advertising efforts, ROAS is more important than ever.
 In short, ROAS determines a marketing campaign’s effectiveness, which is measured by the earned revenue for each dollar spent on advertising.
 In this guide, we’ll review the particulars of ROAS, how to calculate it, what a “high ROAS” looks like, and how it differs from other figures like return on investment (ROI) and advertising cost of sales (ACOS).

 ROAS is a metric that shows the effectiveness of an advertising campaign by measuring revenue against the ad spend.
 ROAS can apply to any number of measurements, such as an individual campaign run across a short period of time or an annual assessment of an advertising campaign.

 The distinguishing feature of ROAS, in contrast to other measurements like ROI or ACOS, is that ROAS measures a specific campaign and how its flight has theoretically impacted revenue.
 Calculating your ROAS can help inform how effective a campaign is and whether or not it’s beneficial to continue it.